Air Conditioner Repair Checklist

 - Confirm your hands and feet are free of moisture before you check the panel or breakers.

 - Locate the breaker identified “AC” and confirm it’s in the “on” location.
-If it’s triggered, the breaker will be in the middle or “off” location.
+If it’s triggered, the breaker will be in the "off" position.

 - Quickly transfer the breaker back to the “on” spot.
 If it instantly flips again, leave it alone and call us at 815-410-1128.
 A breaker that keeps turning off might mean your residence has an electrical issue.